singularperturbation/nadst-bert/README.md

-# NADST-BERT
+# NADST-BERT (WIP)

+**NOTE**: This is a work in progress and will update later when I have time.
+Will be figuring out DST dataset format as I go as well, which will slow down progress.

 Trying to do a TF2 implementation of the [Non-Autoregressive Dialog State Tracking](https://arxiv.org/abs/2002.08024) paper.